2025 Guide to Dry Needling: One of Physiotherapy’s Most Effective Techniques

 How often should I get Dry Needling (IMS)?

 The answer to this ultimately depends on your goal.
 Speak to your physiotherapist about a plan going forward with treatment.
 If your goal is the maintenance of certain muscles and joints, more treatment may be advised.
-Alternatively, if dry needling is used to rehab a strained muscle or ligament, the frequency may lessen as your symptoms improve.
+Alternatively, if needling is used to rehab a strained muscle or ligament, the frequency may lessen as your symptoms improve.

 How long does it take to work?